khata-jp/activerecord-cti/README.md

 | 1  |Player| Ryan Giggs|  1973      | midfielder      |               |
 | 2  |Coach | Ryan Giggs|  1973      |                 | UEFA Pro      |

-As mentiond above, for expressing two Person's subclasses objects, which are Player and Coach, you have to insert two records into persons table in STI.
+As mentiond above, for expressing two `Person`'s subclasses objects, which are `Player` and `Coach`, you have to insert two records into persons table in STI.
-It is cursed that the contents of name and birth_year columns are duplicated and position_name and licence_name columns are sparse.
+It is cursed that the contents of `name` and `birth_year` columns are duplicated and `position_name` and `licence_name` columns are sparse.

 CTI can solve these problems by using multiple related tables like shown below, literally for class table inheritance.